cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 <div align="center">
-<h1>ML Task - Round 2</h1>
+<h1>Postman AI/ML/DL Recruitment Task - Round 2</h1>

-The final report based on my attempt at this task.
-Also a documentation of my thought process during the same.
+A report documenting the process for completing the task
 </div>

 Unmodified `.csv` file: `original.csv`

 Processed `.csv` file: `processed.csv`

+All of the code was executed on a terminal environment, on my local machine.
+Each file should be executed in their directories, because they refer to the processed dataset using relative paths

+If you want to skip to the final conclusion, scroll all the way to the bottom

 ---